caidanw/caidanw.github.io/_posts/2017-11-23-organizing-naming-rules-conventions.md

 ### Rules Explained:

-**Names with intent**
+**Name with intent**
 Take time when trying to determine a name.
 Think about the variable, method, etc.  and the purpose of it being created, what use it serves (within the project's scope), and how it is used.

-PS: If it needs a comment (near its declaration to describe) what it is, then rename it.
+PS: If it needs a comment (near its declaration) to describe what it is, then rename it.

 **Don't misinform**
 Entities will be read by both yourself and possibly other people in the future.
 So a name that misinforms the reader about the entity will be hard to know it's purpose at a later date.

 **Meaningful Distinctions**
 This is fairly simple, just don't use characters that look like others if they are not in a word/group.
 Here is an example of how the lowercase L can be confused with the number 1.

 ```python
 l = 01
 a = l